 Phase One of the Eden Geothermal Project, which is underway, is an industrial research project co-funded by the European Union through the European Regional Development Fund and Cornwall Council, with commercial funding from Gravis Capital Management.
-We are drilling and testing the first 4,500-metre-deep well of a geothermal energy demonstration system at the Eden Project.
+We are drilling and testing the first deep well of a geothermal energy demonstration system at the Eden Project.
 This phase includes supply of heat to the Eden Project to demonstrate greenhouse gas (GHG) savings.

 The project is building on knowledge of the deep geothermal resource in Cornwall by providing greater understanding of the geology at depth, enabling resources in the region to become characterised as reserves.

 When testing of our first well, EG-1, is complete, there will be a period of heat production from this single deep well.
 The hot water produced will be used to provide direct heat to the facilities at Eden, demonstrating the benefits of greenhouse gas (GHG) savings achievable from this specific project, while also indicating the long-term level of GHG savings that can be achieved from a two-well system.

 It is anticipated that this will provide a pivotal first step in the creation of a new renewable and industry sector for the county and for the UK, as the greater understanding of the conditions deep in the granite will enable the subsequent development of another 4,500-metre well (EG-2) and a combined heat and power plant.

 The main stages of phase one of the Eden Geothermal Project are:

 - Preparation and finalisation of design and procurement of specialist services;

 - Drilling, completion and testing of the first deep well;

 - Installation of a heat main to Eden;

 - Heat production / supply to Eden, with greenhouse gas savings calculation, from the first well.